 Adding via the icon library dialog

 There are two ways to add custom icons to Balsamiq Mockups.
 The easiest way is via the Icon Library.
 If you're working on a saved file, you'll see a Project Assets category as shown below.

-Just select Project Assets (or Account Assets if you have Account Assets set up), then click the little plus button, select an image file and, voila', your image will be resized down to fit an existing icon size and copied to either the project assets or account assets folder for you.
+Just select Project Assets, then click the little plus button, select an image file and, voila', your image will be resized down to fit an existing icon size and copied to the project assets folder for you.

 The words you use in your filename after icon_ are used as the searchable keywords in the icon dialog.
 So the keyword would be "airplane" for the filename icon_airplane.png.
 You can string together a few labels to get synonyms for the icon, e.g. if the file is named icon_bag briefcase portfolio.png, all of those words after icon_ will be searchable.

 Using an existing set of custom icons#

 Some icon designers have even started creating icon packs that are compatible with our naming scheme.
 Here's a list of the ones we know about.

-To use those icon packs, just unzip the icon images in your Account Assets or Project Assets folder, depending on your needs.
+To use those icon packs, just unzip the icon images in your Project Assets folder.
 If you are using myBalsamiq, upload the icon files via the Assets dialog there.

 Mockups works with color and transparency, but icons you add may not turn out looking as you want them to if they're not prepared to work the way Mockups expects them to.
 Below are some tips to get the most out of your custom icons.Color